bernie-cm/book_analyser/README.md

 ## bookbot

-This is a small Python project called bookbot.
+This is a small Python project called bookbot, my first project.